-Hoang Murphy (TFA Baltimore '14) believes that fighting for educational equity is about more than just changing policies.
-As a part of his work, he focuses on engaging with the communities and students most affected, while also breaking down the structures that keep the cycle of inequity going.
+Hoang Murphy (TFA Baltimore '14) believes that fighting for educational equity is about more than changing policies.

 Explain what led you to care deeply about educational equity.
 What personal values, experiences or beliefs inform this?